01 of 07

 The Caramelized Onions

 Here they are—a rich, golden brown hue and bursting with smoky, sweet onion flavor.
 Need an excuse to throw a few burgers on the grill?
 Delicious caramelized onions like this are all the reason you need.
-Not to mention this classic French onion soup or a creamy soubise sauce.
+Also, try this classic French onion soup.

 Here's an appetizer idea as well: get some puff pastry and spread a sheet of it on a baking pan.
 Brush it with butter, then top it with caramelized onions and chunks of Brie and bake until the cheese is melted and the pastry is puffy and golden brown.